Section 'Sub' Navigation:

 When will I be notified of an invitation to interview?

-We try to notify every applicant by the end of December.
+We notify applicants of interview offers in December through early January.
 Please do not call our office to check on your status.
 This hinders the process and delays notification for all applicants.
 Be patient and wait to hear from us.

 Is every applicant interviewed?